 An attic fan actively improves attic ventilation, which saves money on energy bills in the summer and helps preserve the roof's integrity; it appears to be a wise choice for those with attic ventilation issues.
 Take a closer look at its operation, installation, cost, appearance, and other factors to determine if it's the solution you need.

-While a whole house fan and an attic fan perform similar functions—both help to ventilate and cool down a house—there is one major difference: the areas they address.
-A whole house fan draws out air from the entire house and deposits it in the attic.
-An attic fan draws out air from just the attic and sends it outside.
+While a whole-house fan and an attic fan perform similar functions—ventilating and cooling down a house—a significant difference is the areas they address.
+A whole-house fan draws air from the entire home and deposits it in the attic.
+An attic fan draws out air from the attic and sends it outside.

-An attic fan is an electrically powered exhaust fan located either on the roof or the gable.
+An attic fan is an electrically powered exhaust fan on either the roof or the gable.
 Sometimes called a power attic ventilator, or PAV, the fan expels hot air from the attic when triggered by a thermostat located within the attic.
-In order to cycle the air through properly, there must also be an air intake, usually located in the soffit, under eave, or fascia areas of the roof.
-The fan draws out air from the attic with fresh air from the intake replenishing the attic air.
+To cycle the air through properly, there must also be an air intake, usually located in the soffit, under the eave, or in fascia areas of the roof.
+The fan draws out air from the attic, with fresh air from the intake replenishing the attic air.

 - Gable Attic Fan: Entirely located in the attic, a gable fan mounts vertically on the home's existing gable.
 When signaled by the thermostat, it turns on and pushes built-up attic air out of the gable.